1. Health Hub

 4) Manage blood pressure and cholesterol

-High blood pressure, heart disease, and heart failure often run in families.
-That means if you have a parent or grandparent with heart problems, you may be at a higher risk for them as well.
+High blood pressure, high cholesterol, and other conditions that can affect your heart often run in families.
+That means if you have a parent or grandparent with heart problems, you may be at a higher risk for them and should discuss this family history with your healthcare provider.

 5) Quit smoking